waker-btn/blog-backend/README.md

 A RESTful API backend for a blog platform built with **Node.js**, **Express.js** and **PostgreSQL**.
 This service provides endpoints for managing blog posts and authors with basic authentication.

+## Hosted

+Site is hosted on Railway and can be interacted with, using API testers like PostMan

 ## Features

 - 📝 Blog post management (CRUD operations)